krysc0/IE482CourseProject/README.md

 ## What did you learn from this project?

-* It was our very first experience to work with moveit, we did it from scratch.
-We did the interface of moveit with gazebo
+* How to use the moveit move group python interface

-* We explored to work with industrial robotic arm, which we never did before
+* We explored motions of a robotic arm, which we had never done before
 * We figured out how to work with moving objects

-* We did all the coding by exploring the datasheet of the robotic arm, therefore, we have gained the confidence that we can work with something totally new
+* We did all the coding from scratch by exploring the data about the robotic arm, therefore, we have gained the confidence that we can work with something totally new

 ---

 ## Future Work

 Prime challenge we have faced in this project is to find a proper robotic arm for ROS Noetic version as most of the available robotic arm available online are compatible for previous ROS versions and also built-in libraries are dveloped with cpp rather than python.
-But whoever work in future, can use our basic functioning code and installation guide to setup the environment for the robot.
-As we left some unfinished business of pick and place object in gazebo world, so future students can do the synchronization of our gazebo world of conveyor belt with robotic arm movements which will enable them to complete the pick and place taks successfully.
-In next stage, they can try to implement their code on real physical robot to see how their algorithm works.
+But in the future our basic functioning code and installation guide can setup the environment for the robot.
+We left some unfinished business of pick and place object in gazebo world, in the future we'd like to synchronize our gazebo world of a conveyor belt with robotic arm movements which will enable them to complete the pick and place taks successfully.
+In next stage also, implementation of this code on a real physical robot could be attempted.

 ---